datavisyn/agency-jekyll-theme/_products/dTiles.md

 ---
-cssClass: dtiles
+title: dTiles
 link:
-  text: Try it yourself
+  text: Demo
   url: https://dtiles.app.datavisyn.io
 images:
   - file: dTiles/dTiles.png
-    class:
+    title: Dashboard showing three views for the selected gene
-order: 2
+order: 1
-description: dTiles is an application that gives an overview to data by showing them in synchronized views composed to dynamic dashboards.
-Dashboards can be reused and shared by saving the configurations and loading them with different datasets. dTiles was developed to provide a clean user interface to fit the needs of different user groups - from beginners to experts.
+description: dTiles  shows an overview of your data by leveraging synchronized views to composed dynamic dashboards.
+Dashboards can be reused and shared by saving the configurations and loading them with different datasets. dTiles provides a clean user interface to fit the needs of different user groups – from beginners to experts.
-header: Obtaining detailed information for selected entities using multiple views composed to dashboards
+header: Dynamically composing rich dashboards
 ---

 ### dTiles